aalmalky88/RangeSliders-Directions-ControlPanel-with-ChatBot/README.md

-# RangeSliders-Directions-ControlPanel-with-ChatBot
+# RangeSliders-Directions-ControlPanel
-Task 3 - merging My HTML Page with Chatbot Assistant
+Directions ControlPanel merge with the rangeSliders ControlPanel with Database interaction for both